craigmayhew/awslambda-contactemail/README.md

 We can deploy almost all of our infra via cloudformation, including a placeholder lambda.
 However we can't deploy a rust lambda directly with cloudformation.
 Therefore we use this method of updating it in place once it's deployed via cloudformation.
 ```
 aws cloudformation deploy --stack-name www-yourwebsite-com --capabilities CAPABILITY_NAMED_IAM --region us-east-1 --template-file cloudformation.yml --parameter-overrides Application=yourwebsite WebsiteURL=www.yourwebsite.com

+# now manually upload files to populate your new S3 bucket with html/css/images.
+Ensure each file as pubic read access.

+# now manually deploy the lambda function to lambda@edge via the console, keeping the existing trigger.

 cargo build --release --target x86_64-unknown-linux-musl